Maja opens Fulham account with brace, Aina bags assist in victory over Everton | Goal.com

 Josh Maja scored twice while Ola Aina provided an assist as Fulham secured a 2-0 victory over Everton in Sunday’s Premier League game.

-Maja teamed up with the Cottagers during the January transfer window on loan from French side Bordeaux till the end of the season.
+Maja teamed up with the Cottagers during the January transfer window on loan from French side Bordeaux until the end of the season.

-The 22-year-old was handed his second Premier League appearance and first start and delivered a sparkling performance in the encounter.
+The 22-year-old was handed his second Premier League appearance and first start, delivering a sparkling performance in the encounter.

 The Nigeria international opened his goalscoring account for Scott Parker’s men in style at the Goodison Park, combining well with his compatriot Aina.